Xencelabs Pen Display Support

 Client Modes

-The Software Client for macOS supports multiple performance modes to suit different types of workloads.
+The Software Client for Windows supports multiple performance modes to suit different types of workloads.
 Performance modes are described next.
 To change the client mode, see Selecting a Client Mode below.

 Info